Time-inconsistency with rough volatility: Concluding remarks

 \section{Concluding remarks}

-We thoroughly examine the impact of volatility roughness on time-consistent investment decisions.
-Risks represented by roughness alter the hedging demand significantly.
-We develop a general framework for time-inconsistent problems under Volterra processes, whose applications may also go beyond rough volatility.
+In this paper, we use the functional It\^o calculus to examine in depth the equilibrium strategies under time-inconsistent preferences and in a rough stochastic environment.
+Volatility roughness significantly modifies investment demands.
+Our general framework also embraces Volterra processes with potential applications beyond rough volatility.
 Several interesting problems are left for future research.
-The first one is the existence and uniqueness of solution to the extended PHJB equation system in Definition \ref{Def:EP-HJB}.
-The second one is the existence and uniqueness for solutions to (\ref{Eq:a}) and (\ref{Eq:b}).
-We have also put the time-inconsistent open-loop control problem under Volterra processes into our research agenda.
+The first is the existence and uniqueness of solutions to the extended PHJB equation system in Definition \ref{Def:EP-HJB}.
+The second is the time-inconsistent open-loop control problem under Volterra processes.